What to do if the Restore, Minimize and Close buttons are not working in Windows 10

-Recently, a number of users reported about not being able to use the Restore, Minimize and Close buttons on their Windows 10 computers.
-This kind of issue can be quite annoying as you won’t be able to use your computer properly, especially when you navigate in between programs and windows.
-In such cases, the buttons on the right side of the title bar won’t respond to any inputs which could be caused by a number of factors such as different input mode, corrupted system files, and many more.
+Recently, a number of users reported not being able to use the Restore, Minimize and Close buttons on their Windows 10 computers.
+This kind of issue can be quite annoying as you won’t be able to use your computer properly, especially when you navigate between programs and windows.
+In such cases, the buttons on the right side of the title bar won’t respond to any inputs which could be caused by a number of factors such as different input modes, corrupted system files, and many more.
 If you are one of the users who are currently facing this problem, worry not for this post will guide you on what you can do to resolve it.

 There are several potential fixes you can check out to fix the issue.
 You can try to check if Tablet Mode is enabled and if it is, you have to disable it.
-You could also boot your computer in a Clean Boot State to check if a third party program is the one that’s causing the problem.
+You could also boot your computer in a Clean Boot State to check if a third-party program is the one that’s causing the problem.
 In addition, you could also reinstall the program where you experience the problem or run built-in utilities like System File Checker and DISM tool.

 Option 1 – Make sure that you are not in Tablet Mode

 Since Windows 10 is designed to work on both desktop and mobile devices, it could be that your computer has slipped into Tablet Mode which explains why you’re not seeing the Taskbar.
 To check if your computer is really in Tablet Mode, follow these steps:

 - Go to the Start menu and select Settings.

 - Next, select the System setting and from the left pane select the Tablet Mode.

 - From there, make sure that the buttons next to the options given below are set to the off position:

 - Hide app icons on the taskbar in tablet mode